Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Basel II Capital Adequacy Reporting

 Upon implementation of Basel~II in the first quarter of 2008, APRA had granted the four largest Australian banks, designated ``major'' banks, approval to use the IRB approach to capital adequacy for credit risk.
 They include: Commonwealth Bank of Australia (CBA), Westpac Banking Corporation (WBC), National Australia Bank (NAB), and Australia and New Zealand Banking Group (ANZ).
-WBC acquired St.~George Bank (STG) on December~1, 2008, and CBA acquired Bank of Western Australia (BWA) on December~19, 2008.
-Putting them in a global context, all four major Australian banks have been ranked in the top 20 banks in the world by market capitalisation, and top 50 by assets, during 2013.
-Since the implementation of Basel~II, the major banks have accounted for, on average, $74.6\%$ of total assets on the balance sheet of ADIs regulated by APRA.\footnote{ Average of figures for quarters ending March 31, 2008, through June 30, 2013, published by APRA \citeyearpar{AQPS13} in its quarterly issue of ADI performance statistics. } Furthermore, of the regulatory capital reported by the major banks, on average, $88.0\%$ has been assessed for credit risk, $6.9\%$ for operational risk and $4.4\%$ for market risk, with other capital charges applied by APRA accounting for the remaining $0.7\%$.\footnote{ Data are reported for the major Australian banks, in aggregate, so as not to violate confidentiality agreements. }
+WBC acquired St.~George Bank (SGB) on 1~December 2008, and CBA acquired Bank of Western Australia (BWA) on 19~December 2008.
+Putting them in a global context, all four major Australian banks have been ranked in the top 20 banks in the world by market capitalisation, and top 50 by assets during 2013.
+Since the implementation of Basel~II, the major banks have accounted for, on average, $74.6\%$ of total assets on the balance sheet of ADIs regulated by APRA.
+Furthermore, of the regulatory capital reported by the major banks, on average,\footnote{ Average of figures for quarters ending 31~March 2008 through 30~June 2013 published by APRA \citeyearpar{AQPS13} in its quarterly issue of ADI performance statistics. } $88.0\%$ has been assessed for credit risk, $6.9\%$ for operational risk and $4.4\%$ for market risk, with other capital charges applied by APRA accounting for the remaining $0.7\%$.\footnote{ Data are reported for the major Australian banks, in aggregate, so as not to violate confidentiality agreements. }